Chaos, This Is

 Chaos, This Is (هي فوضى) is the final film from the Egyptian director Youssef Chahine.

 Synopsis

 Hatem, a shady police officer, handles it with an iron hand.
 Every single citizen fears and hates him.
 Only Nour, a young woman he lusts after, dares stand up to him.
 But Nour is secretly in love with Cherif.
 Green with envy, Hatem tries to come between them.
-He wants Nour for himself and he rapes her and after she exposed him, the neighborhood mobilizes in a popular riot and occupies the police station, the film ends with Hatim shooting himself in the angry crowd.
+He wants Nour for himself even if by force.